Vyral/base-template/_drafts/are-we-seeing-more-activity-as-things-open-back-up.md

 {% include youtube.html %}

+<center><em>More businesses are opening back up, and real estate is seeing a surge.</em></center>

-We were pleasantly surprised at the response last week in the real estate market as more and more businesses opened back up.
+<br>We were pleasantly surprised at the response last week in the real estate market as more and more businesses opened back up.
 We listed four houses last weekend and had a total of 85 showings.
 We didn’t expect such a response so soon, and more people are getting anxious to take advantage of pent-up demand and low interest rates. **We only expect it to get busier from here** as we continue to follow the state’s guidelines for our listings.